-Approval of this proposal requires the affirmative vote of a majority of the shares present in person or by proxy and entitled to vote on the matter.
+Approval of this proposal requires the affirmative vote of a majority of the shares present in person or by proxy and voting on the matter.
 Abstentions and broker non-votes will each be counted as present for purposes of determining the presence of a quorum but will not have any effect on the outcome of the vote.